Check out our paper on amortized solutions of model-constrained Bayesian inverse problems using surrogate-driven measure transport.

 Predictions after collecting data

 In a series of works, we formulated and proposed suitable methodologies for the Bayesian calibration of models for diblock copolymer self-assembly.
-In particular, the model calibration procedure accounts for the aleatoric randomness represented by the metastability of the self-assembly.
-We advocate using likelihood-free inference methodologies in adjunct to constructing summary statistics for effective parameter inference.
-We explored inference methodologies such as pseudo-marginal methods and triangular transport maps.
-We designed summary statistics based on power spectrum and energy functionals from microscopy data.
+In particular, the model calibration procedure accounts for the aleatoric randomness represented by the metastable state of self-assembly.
+We advocate for using likelihood-free inference methodologies in conjunction with constructing summary statistics to facilitate effective parameter inference.
+We explored inference methodologies, including pseudo-marginal methods and triangular transport maps.
+We designed summary statistics based on power spectra and energy functionals from microscopy data.
 The utilities of these summary statistics are quantified by estimating expected information gains.

 Measure transport: [journal]